camillecochener/camillecochener.github.io/projects.md

 <span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;"><u>Objective</u> : to predict stock volatility among the S&P500 and Stoxx600 on performance announcement dates.</span>

+<p style="text-align: justify;">Investments are not made directly on the assets but on their volatilities through simultaneous calls and puts (straddles) purchases.
+Buying volatility is a losing strategy in the long run (i.e. the implied volatility is on average higher than the realized).
+However, around earnings announcement dates, performance is sometimes more volatile than usual.</p>

+<p style="text-align: justify;">The aim of the project is to set up a systematic strategy that would take advantage of the behaviour of the volatility (implicit and realised) of individual stocks around the earnings announcements of the companies concerned.</p>

+In this challenge, we had to build a classifier with the following output :

+$$ \begin{cases} Y = 1, & \mbox{the range of the stock's performance, on the day of its earnings announcement, was greater than expected, } \\
+Y = 0, & \mbox{the magnitude of the stock's performance was lower than expected.} \end{cases}

 <a name="gdelt-project"></a>